minetest/irrlicht/readme.txt

   Please also not that parts of the engine have been written or contributed by other people.
 Especially: (There are probably more people, sorry if I forgot one.
-  See http://irrlicht.sourceforge.net/author.html for more informations)
+  See http://irrlicht.sourceforge.net/author.html for more information)

   Michael Zeilfelder (cutealien) Developer/Maintainer Thomas Alten (burningwater)  Wrote the burningsvideo software rasterizer